dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 });
 ```

-Place this snippet just above the part we set the view engine.
+Place this snippet just above the part where we set the view engine.

 Replace the placeholder values with the credentials on your [dashboard](https://manage.auth0.com/login#/clients).
 I recommend that you load them from environment variables to prevent your credentials from been leaked.
 Make sure your `app.js` file looks like this.